Want to get a quick and easy measure of your financial health?

 Formula: Monthly (After Tax) Income – Monthly Expenses = Personal Cash Flow Ratio

-To calculate this, you’ll want to add up all of your average monthly take-home income, including your paycheck, any side gigs, and income from any investments or savings accounts that are available to you for spending.
+To calculate this, you’ll want to add up all of your average monthly take-home income, including your paycheck, any side hustles, and income from any investments or savings accounts that are available to you for spending.

 Next, you can look at credit card and bank statements, as well as receipts, for the past several months to come up with the average amount you are spending each month.
 This includes necessities like mortgage or rent and utilities, and also discretionary spending such as eating out and entertainment.